Deliver the exceptional

 Maximize system performance and flexibility to expand experimental capabilities of the Orbitrap Exploris 240 mass spectrometer with hardware and software options, allowing you to see more, quantify more, and deliver more confidence and greater insights with even more productivity.

-Achieve the ultimate in LC-MS performance and ion mobility spectrometry when you utilize the tool-free, one-way assembly of the Thermo Scientific FAIMS Pro interface, a field asymmetric ion mobility spectrometry (FAIMS) device that seamlessly works to further enhance superior selectivity and enable greater proteome profiling while reducing time-consuming sample preparation steps.
+Achieve the ultimate sensitivity to increase LC-MS performance when you incorporate the easy-to-use Thermo Scientific FAIMS Pro Duo interface, a field asymmetrical ion mobility spectrometry (FAIMS) technique that seamlessly integrates with Thermo Scientific next-generation mass spectrometers.
+Together they deliver superior selectivity for analytes of interest, enabling greater qualitative and quantitative performance while reducing time-consuming sample preparation steps.

-Learn more about how the FAIMS Pro interface enhances experimental performance
+Learn more about how the FAIMS Pro Duo interface enhances experimental performance

 The ever-increasing molecular complexity of biotherapeutics demands innovative analytical techniques which facilitate confident and complete characterization.
 With the option to extend the mass range up to m/z 8000, the Orbitrap Exploris 240 mass spectrometer BioPharma option enables characterization of intact proteins under both native or denaturing conditions, in addition to top- and middle-down through to peptide mapping studies.